Seasonal Variations and Cyclical Variations

 The seasonal variations affect each and every business differently. particular time commerce and industry may experience while some other industries may pass through the phase of depression.
 But the sickle fluctuations affect the whole economy alike.

-Causes the main reason for seasonal fluctuations are customs traditions, habits, and climates while cyclical fluctuations arise due to inflation or deflation actions for employment conditions in the economy.
+Causes the main reasons for seasonal fluctuations are customs traditions, habits, and climates while cyclical fluctuations arise due to inflation or deflation actions for employment conditions in the economy.

 CYCLES